johnknutsonhc/Hennepin-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/repository-creation-process.md

 1. Open one of the issues to find the details you need.
     1. Module name: This will be in the format `avm-<type>-<name>`. e.g. `avm-res-network-virtualnetwork`
     1. Module owner GitHub handle: This will be in the content of the issue
     1. Module description: If this does not exist, then create one.
-The description will automtically be prefixed with `Terraform Azure Verified <module-type> Module for ...`, where `<module-type>` is either Resource, Pattern, or Utility
+The description will automtically be prefixed with `Terraform Hennepin Verified <module-type> Module for ...`, where `<module-type>` is either Resource, Pattern, or Utility

 ### 2. Create the repository